1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 First we needed a data source.
 Preferably a frequently updating one, with gridded values so we could make a map with more detailed information than just overlayed numbers with the total rainfall at few locations.

-The [Global Precipitation Measurement Constellation](https://pmm.nasa.gov/data-access/downloads/gpm) initially seemed like a good candidate - it promised a grid of rainfall rates around the world in 30 minute slices.
+The [Global Precipitation Measurement Constellation](https://pmm.nasa.gov/data-access/downloads/gpm) initially seemed like a good candidate—it promised a grid of rainfall rates around the world in 30 minute slices.
 But after spending most of the day wrangling netCDF files and R, I had only managed to make a map showing the path GPM satellites had traced over the earth during one of the 30 minute update windows:

 <img src="https://i.imgur.com/cFAL1iC.png" style="margin: 0px auto; display: block; max-width: 573px;">

 [Interesting](https://www.youtube.com/watch?v=tHXHUc52SAw), but nowhere near to anything publishable.
 This was particularly frustrating because the previous afternoon I had watched Josh Katz put together a [historical rainfall map](https://www.nytimes.com/interactive/2017/08/29/upshot/harvey-rainfall-where-you-live.html) using similar data and tools, but I wasn't familiar enough with the domain to duplicate his efforts quickly.
 I started to worry that I had wasted time that would have been better spent making a map with a couple of numbers overlaid.

 Thankfully two of my other collagues, Jugal Patel and Anjali Singhvi, found a [National Weather Service FTP](http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170828/) and showed me how to convert the files to simple CSVs.
-Opening them in [QGIS](http://www.qgis.org/en/site/) showed they had exactly the data we wanted - a grid of hourly rainfall values.
+Opening them in [QGIS](http://www.qgis.org/en/site/) showed they had exactly the data we wanted—a grid of hourly rainfall values.

 <img src="https://i.imgur.com/Vgh8uZS.png" style="margin: 0px auto; display: block; max-width: 573px;">